addyosmani/backbone-fundamentals/backbone-fundamentals.md

     });

-    // Save models when a user has finishes editing
+    // Save models when a user has finished editing
     // Subscribes to: endContentEditing
     facade.subscribe('todoSaver','endContentEditing', function (context) {
         try {